bparanj/crystal/programming/iac/docs/basics/kvm.md

 ### Understanding Libvirt and HVM

-Libvirt is designed as a management layer that abstracts and facilitates the management of virtualization technologies, including both hardware-assisted virtualization (HVM) and other forms of virtualization like paravirtualization.
-It supports various hypervisors, including but not limited to:
+Libvirt is designed as a management layer that abstracts and facilitates the management of virtualization technologies,  both hardware-assisted virtualization (HVM) and other forms of virtualization like paravirtualization.
+It supports various hypervisors,  but not limited to:

-- **KVM (Kernel-based Virtual Machine)**: Libvirt is commonly used to manage KVM instances, which can operate in HVM mode when the underlying hardware supports virtualization extensions (Intel VT-x or AMD-V).
+- **KVM (Kernel-based Virtual Machine)**: Libvirt is  used to manage KVM instances, which can operate in HVM mode when the underlying hardware supports virtualization extensions (Intel VT-x or AMD-V).
 - **Xen**: Xen supports running VMs in both paravirtualized (PV) and fully virtualized (HVM) modes.
 Libvirt can manage Xen VMs in either mode, providing a unified interface for VM management.
 - **QEMU**: While QEMU can be used independently for emulation, it's often paired with KVM for full virtualization.
 Libvirt can manage QEMU VMs, benefiting from hardware acceleration when available.